Government and Community Relations

 These short (usually 30 seconds), unpaid radio announcements may be aired at any time of the day or night.
 Sometimes, the decision by media to air PSAs depends on whether the College has also contracted for paid advertisements with that station.

 Events or activities relating to distance learning can be publicized on Channel 3 during summers or MCC intersessions.
-For more information, contact your Marketing and Community Relations practitioner.
+For more information, contact your Government and Community Relations practitioner.

 If you are developing a presentation and would like to use PowerPoint templates designed to fit within the MCC brand, access a template in the Brand Toolkit online.

 Again, to ensure a consistent college image, MCC has stationery standards for correspondence, internal memorandums and facsimile transmissions.
 Additionally, college business cards follow a standard design.
 Stationery may be personalized to a certain degree within established guidelines.
-Special requests for stationery or business cards must be approved by the Marketing and Community Relations Department prior to printing.
+Special requests for stationery or business cards must be approved by the Government and Community Relations Department prior to printing.

 Many MCC departments and programs issue certificates to recognize students and employees.
 Such certificates have the potential to be highly visible and, therefore, must represent the college well.
 MCC has guidelines and templates to ensure quality and consistency.
-See your Marketing and Community Relations practitioner for details.
+See your Government and Community Relations practitioner for details.